Me, doing my best digital nomad impression living my location independent life

 I often receive emails asking me how to get started as a digital nomad.
 In this blog post I will do my best to answer it.
 I have been a digital nomad for a long time and never realised it.
 This is because what I was doing didn’t have a name, but now it does.
-If you are dreaming of packing in your 9-5 job to travel the world and make money by working on-line, like I did, then read on.
-As well as explaining the life of a digital nomad I have included information on the top 18 digital nomad jobs.
-Now is a great time to begin your journey as a digital nomad, so read on.
+If you are dreaming of packing in your 9-5 job to travel the world and make money by working online, like I do, then read on.
+As well as explaining the life of a digital nomad I have included information on how to start living a location independent lifestyle.
+Now is a great time to begin your journey, so read on.

-Before I get into the types of jobs you can do as a digital nomad I will answer the question “How do I find a Digital Nomad Job”?
+The second most popular question I am asked after how to become a digital nomad is “How do I find a Digital Nomad Job”?
 So here goes, here are my suggestions on how to find a digital nomad job.

 - Set up a website and/or a social media channel and market, market, market yourself and your services or products.